neo4jrb/activegraph/docs/api/Neo4j/ActiveNode/Query.rst

 .. _`Neo4j/ActiveNode/Query#as`:

 **#as**
-  Starts a new QueryProxy with the starting identifier set to the given argument and QueryProxy caller set to the node instance.
+  Starts a new QueryProxy with the starting identifier set to the given argument and QueryProxy source_object set to the node instance.
   This method does not exist within QueryProxy and can only be used to start a new chain.

   .. hidden-code-block:: ruby

      def as(node_var)
-       self.class.query_proxy(node: node_var, caller: self).match_to(self)
+       self.class.query_proxy(node: node_var, source_object: self).match_to(self)
      end